bihealth/bih-cluster/bih-cluster/docs/how-to/connect/high-memory.md

 You have to register with [hpc-gatekeeper@bihealth.de](mailto:hpc-gatekeeper@bihealth.de) for requesting access.

 Afterwards, you can connect to the High-Memory using the `highmem` SLURM partition (see below).
+Jobs allocating more than 200GB of RAM will be routed automatically to the `highmem` nodes.

 ## How-To